MIT-Emerging-Talent/ET6-CDSP-group-08-repo/3_data_exploration/README.md

 - The research question specifically targets **conflict-affected regions.**
 - EDA 1 showed _extreme disparities in energy trends_ between conflict and other countries.
 - Comparison countries dominate the dataset, making comparisons **statistically unbalanced.**
-- Many "non-conflict" countries did not experience a full-cycle phases periods of conflict in the past 25 years — making classification unclear.
+- Many "comparison" countries did not experience a full-cycle phases periods of conflict in the past 25 years — making classification unclear.
 - Conflict countries showed unexpected patterns, like the solar surge in 2015–2020, which deserve deeper investigation individually.
 - A focused analysis allows context-specific insights into how conflict influences solar adoption and on-grid and off-grid.